perqin/hexo-generator-amp/README.md

 ##### theme.menu

-This option allows you to specify which menus can be used with the sample theme (`sample-amp.ejs`).Please set the menu name and path.
+This option allows you to specify which menus can be used with the sample theme (`sample-amp.ejs`).
+Please set the menu name and path.

 Also , `theme.facebook_app_id` is necessary with the facebook's social button.
 Please see the follow how to create facebook app id.

 [https://developers.facebook.com/docs/apps/register](https://developers.facebook.com/docs/apps/register)

+##### theme.authorLink

+This option allows you to specify which social links can be used with the sample theme (`sample-amp.ejs`).
+Please set the social id.

 #### 3. Google Analytics Option